DannieBGoode/criptomo/_pages/en/en-calculator.md

 <script defer src="{{ site.baseurl }}/js/calculator-common.js?{{site.time | date: '%s%N'}}"></script>
 <script defer src="{{ site.baseurl }}/js/calculator.js?{{site.time | date: '%s%N'}}"></script>
 <script defer src="{{ site.baseurl }}/js/recommendations.js?{{site.time | date: '%s%N'}}"></script>

+## Bitcoin Calculator Instructions

+With this crypto profits calculator you can find out what profit you could have obtained by investing in Bitcoin and other cryptocurrencies in time.

+In order to use this **bitcoin calculator** to find out your crypto profits, please enter the initial investment you'd like to calculate and choose the crypto you'd like to simulate.

+You can choose other cryptos not included in the dropdown but make sure to enter the exact ticket the crypto has.
+For example, instead of DOGECOIN type in **DOGE**, or instead of ETHEREUM enter **ETH**.
+It might be possible not all cryptocurrencies are covered by the API.

+When selecting the sale date, depending on the time it might not be possible to choose today if the markets have not yet been registered as closed.
+If so please choose Yesterday as the sale date.